bzimmer/qordle/docs/winning.md

     jq -s 'map({secret:.secret, words:(.rounds|last|.words)})'
 ```

-If no starting word is provided, `qordle` will automatically find the appropriate
+If no starting word is provided, `qordle` will automatically find the optimal
-starting word for the specified strategy.
-In this case it chose *tares*.
+starting word for the specified strategies.
+In this case it ranked *tares*
+best.

 ``` zsh title="play with freq and pos strategies"
 $ qordle-play under